Saturday & Sunday, May 24 - 25, 2014

-Hollins conferred 156 bachelor's degrees and 61 master's degrees during the ceremony, which commenced under cloudy skies on the university’s historic Front Quadrangle and persevered despite a steady shower that began roughly an hour into the program.
+Hollins conferred 127 bachelor's degrees and 64 master's degrees during the ceremony, which took place on the university’s historic Front Quadrangle.

-Following Cole's address, Thomas Barron, chair of Hollins’ Board of Trustees, awarded her the degree of Doctor of Laws honoris causa in recognition of her personal and career accomplishments.
+Following Goldsmith-Vein’s address, Thomas Barron, chair of Hollins’ Board of Trustees, awarded her the degree of Doctor of Laws honoris causa in recognition of her personal and career accomplishments.